addisonhernandez/addisonhernandez.github.io/_posts/2022-02-10-Git_and_Github.md

 ## Modeling a History: Relating Snapshots

+*[DAG]: Directed Acyclic Graph

-Rather than implement a linear history of snapshots, Git uses a Directed Acyclic Graph (DAG).
+Rather than implement a linear history of snapshots, Git uses a DAG.
 Each snapshot in Git refers to a set of 'parents', the snapshots that preceded it.
 A set of parents is used instead of a single parent (as it would be in a linear history) because a snapshot may descend from multiple parents, as would be the case when merging branches of parallel development.

-Git calls these snapshots *commits*.
+Git calls these snapshots ***commits***.
 Visualizing a commit history could look something like this:

 ```plaintext
 o <-- o <-- o <-- o